Does Something Affect Or Effect You

 Proofread Carefully

 Always proofread your writing carefully before submitting it or sharing it with others.
-Pay close attention to your word choices and ensure that you have used "affect" and "effect" correctly.
+Pay close attention to your word choices and make sure you have used "affect" and "effect" correctly.
 It can be helpful to read your work aloud, as this can help you identify errors that you might otherwise miss.

 Seek Feedback